 Emergency Preparedness and Response

 The department responds to all radiation incidents and emergencies, including unexpected radiation releases from nuclear power plants, transportation accidents, lost or stolen radioactive sources, and contamination of a facility or the environment.
 To prepare for these incidents, the department trains its staff and other emergency personnel in emergency response and decontamination procedures, dose assessment, and preparedness for possible weapons of mass destruction.
-Staff also learn how to respond to nuclear reactor emergencies during six annual training exercises at the state's nuclear power plants.
-In addition, the department provides the Kennedy Space Center with emergency response assistance during the launch of spacecraft containing radioactive material, such as the Ulysses, Galileo and recent Cassini space probes.
+Staff also learn how to respond to nuclear reactor emergencies during annual training exercises at the state's nuclear power plants.
+In addition, the department provides the Kennedy Space Center with emergency response assistance during the launch of spacecraft containing radioactive material, such as the Mars rovers Curiosity in 2011 and Perseverance in 2020.

 Nuclear Power Plants

-There are five nuclear power reactors operating at three sites in Florida: Units 1 and 2 at St. Lucie, Units 3 and 4 at Turkey Point, and Unit 3 at Crystal River, has been shut down since 2009, and is currently undergoing decommissioning with the federal Nuclear Regulatory Commission licenses these reactors.
+There are four nuclear power reactors operating at two sites in Florida: Units 1 and 2 at St. Lucie, and Units 3 and 4 at Turkey Point.
+A fifth reactor, Unit 3 at Crystal River, has been shut down since 2009, and is currently undergoing decommissioning with the federal Nuclear Regulatory Commission, which licenses these reactors.
 The department conducts environmental monitoring programs around all three sites.
 Thermoluminescent detectors surrounding each site identify direct radiation and special air sampling stations identify radioactive particulate emissions.
 Department staff also collect and analyze other samples, including vegetation, fish, citrus, watermelon, milk, garden vegetables, shoreline sediment, beach sand, drinking water, surface water, and ground water.

 The department operates a fully equipped laboratory in Orlando to conduct chemical and physical analyses of samples collected by the radiation control programs.
-The laboratory has a gamma spectroscopy system with multiple high purity germanium detectors and sodium iodide scintillators to analyze gamma-emitting radionuclides such as cobalt 60 and a liquid scintillation counter to analyze very weak beta-emitting radionuclides such as tritium and carbon 14.
-In addition, it also has several proportional counters to detect alpha and energetic beta particles.
+The laboratory has a gamma spectroscopy system with multiple high purity germanium detectors and sodium iodide scintillators to analyze gamma-emitting radionuclides including cesium 137 and cobalt 60, a liquid scintillation counter to analyze very weak beta-emitting radionuclides such as tritium and carbon 14, and several gas proportional counters to detect alpha and energetic beta particles.
 In addition, the lab also has radon scintillation analysis instruments, alpha spectrometers and alpha liquid spectrometers.

 Low-level Radioactive Waste